wilmix8/JREE1.0/README.md

 c) OPLUS Part3 (simillar  to JDOLLAR part3)

-Note:  it is used  only  in Linux Platform.
+Note:  it is  used  only  for   java/j2ee  professionals.